Bunny Proofing Tips and Tricks

 One of our adopters found mounting plastic lattice on the walls kept their rabbits from reaching the wallpaper behind it.
 It also looks pretty cute!

-The above photo is of the plastic trellis one of our adopters placed on their wallpapered walls to keep bunnies off of eating them.
+The above photo shows a plastic trellis one of our adopters placed on their wallpapered walls to keep bunnies from eating them.

 A very common look for those baseboards that are left unprotected with a rabbit in the house.